soal/vue-mapbox/docs_source/README.md

 actionText: Get Started →
 actionLink: /guide/
 features:
   - title: Declarative style
-  details:
-    You can use map elements like layers, markers, popups as Vue components and control them via synchronized props
+    details: You can use map elements like layers, markers, popups as Vue components and control them via synchronized props
   - title: Vuefied
     details: Map elements declared as components respect Vue lifecycle, emit map events like Vue events and can be used in OOP-style

   - title: Promisified async actions
     details: You can do async map operations and get results in Promise without messing with map events and figuring out what action cause it
-# footer: MIT Licensed | Copyright © 2018-present Evan You
+footer: MIT Licensed
 ---

+If you like long story, check out [blog post](https://soal.github.io/posts/why-vue-mapbox.html)

 ```vue{2}
 <template>